 RAMMED EARTH

-We are always interested in looking at sustainable and innovate building materials through out our work.
-When looking at options of building materls for our garden for Chelsea Flower Show in 2025, Rammed earth was a perfect building material for this.
-We wanted a building method that would be somewhat traditional yet be innovative and a process that we could be building with in the future due many of its credentials.
-Rammed earth is strong, long lasting, fire and pest resistant, has good thermal mass stabilising indoor temperatures as well as acoustic damping and good sustainability credentials as there is very little waste and the materials can be come directly from the site the building will be construction on.
+We are always interested in looking at sustainable and innovative building materials throughout our work.
+When specifying materials for our garden for Chelsea Flower Show in 2025, rammed earth was a perfect building material for this.
+We wanted a building method that felt rooted in tradition yet be innovative and one we could see ourselves returning to time and time again.
+Rammed earth is strong, long lasting, fire and pest resistant, has good thermal mass stabilising indoor temperatures as well as acoustic damping.
+It has excellent sustainability credentials as there is very little waste and the materials can come directly from the site it will be constructed on.

 Butler and parkers design of rammed earth building at Chelsea flower show